-This is the most consistent indicator we've found in working with Tradebox One and other Windows applications.
-A Not Responding message, lack of activity in Task Manager, a progress bar that stops animating etc. do not reliably indicate a stall and we've seen various applications return to normal operations from these states if given time.
+This is the only consistent indicator we've found in working with Tradebox One.
+A Not Responding message, lack of activity in Task Manager, a progress bar that stops animating etc. do not reliably indicate a stall and we've seen various applications including our own return to normal operations from these states if given time.

 Note – some processes communicating with the marketplaces do genuinely take a long time.
 An entry in the logs periodically such as ‘processing orders, please wait’ indicates the service is running as normal; in this instance no further action is needed, just wait for the process to complete.

 If the data service has stalled, you should first check the service PC to ensure you're troubleshooting on the right machine.
 In Configuration > Preferences look to the bottom of the screen for the heading of Tradebox Data Service.

 Run on this machine: indicates which machine has been designated as the Tradebox Data Service PC on your network.

 - Ticked - The data service does run on this PC.
 You should continue to the next step.

 - Unticked but not greyed out - The data service has not been set to run.
 Tick the option and Save the preferences screen.
 Then close and reopen the main Tradebox One UI.

 - Unticked and greyed out - the data service has been set to run on another PC.
 You should move to the named machine before following any troubleshooting steps.

 Process Every _ Minutes: Your service interval, it indicates how often the data service should attempt to run.
 By default this is set to 1 minute.